hackforla/tdm-calculator/doc/deployment.md

 1. Applying database migrations to the database, and
 1. Building the docker image of the web server, publishing the image to Docker Hub, and loading this image into the hosted docker engine.

+## Running the application in a container

+We can build and run the application (express and react) in a container using the database connection parameters from the .env file by building and running the build instructions in the Dockerfile image.

-To build the docker image `tdm-calc` from the project root directory:
+To build the docker image `tdmcalc/tdmapp` from the project root directory:

 ```
-docker build -t tdmcalc/tdmapi .
+docker build -t tdmcalc/tdmapp .
 ```

 This will use the instructions in the file `Dockerfile` to build a docker image named `tdmcalc/tdmapi`.
-By default, docker looks for the file named `Dockerfile` for instructions, the -t option allows us to give the image a friendly name `tdmcalc/tdmapi`, and the period tells docker to start from the current (i.e. root) directory.
+By default, docker looks for the file named `Dockerfile` for instructions, the -t option allows us to tag the image with a friendly name `tdmcalc/tdmapi`, and the period tells docker to start from the current (i.e. root) directory.
+Note that this will use the connection parameters from the .env file to connect to a database, and build the connection parameters into the docker image.

 To create a container from this image and run it on the local docker engine:

 ```
-docker run -it -p 5050:5000 tdmcalc/tdmapi
+docker run -it -p 5050:5000 tdmcalc/tdmapp
 ```

 Where the -it option allows the command line to interact with the running container